Thesis and Dissertation Information

 You can use this template as a starting point for your document, or refer to it for instructions and tips on formatting.

-The thesis/dissertation template is also available on Canvas along with additional formatting help.
+The thesis/dissertation template is also available on Canvas along with alternate library authorizations and additional formatting help with sections, page numbering, and automatic tables of contents.

 Defenses and Final Submission